-Please refer to Music Private Lessons Brochure 2018 which is downloadable from our College Links.
+Please refer to Music Private Lessons Brochure 2019 which is downloadable from our College Links.
+Fill out the form below or print the brochure and return it to the school.

 We encourage students to join our ensembles which include College Choir, A Capella Group, Chamber Choir, College Band, String Ensemble and Rock Group.